Lumyrix/BreakableSMP-mcserver-rules/README.md

 ## ⚔️ PvP
 - No **CPvP, Riptide Mace or Elytra Firework Mace**. **Cart PvP** is the only explosive PvP allowed.
-- No reach, aim assist or similar cheats.
+- No reach, aim assist or any kind of cheats.
 - No combat logging.
 - No debuff arrows (**e.g. Slow Falling, Jump Boost**).
 Positive effect arrows are allowed.
 - No negative potion effects (**except Weaving**).
 - Do not kill naked players or players who are gearing up.
-- No loot ratting (**joining fights only to steal loot**).
+- No loot ratting.
-- No PvP loophole abuse.
 - **No Elytras during combat whatsoever.**
 - No Discord calls or private voice channels while fighting.
 - No water stalling to buy time for yourself or your teammates.
 - Do not pearl spam or log out unless your opponent confirms the fight is over.
 - Do not escape fights using **Elytras, Ice Boats, Riptide, Pickaxe Stasis or Fishing Rod Stasis**.
+- No Ender Chest restocking while in combat
+- Only 1 Restock Shulker in your inventory(wich can only contain 2 stacks of XP BOTTLES)
 - No Bucket Draining
 - Do not knock players off the End platform or interrupt players mining or bridging out of the End platform box. **(2 warnings)**